EOSIO/eos/testnet.md

   -n [ --nodes ] arg (=1)               total number of nodes to configure and
                                         launch
   -p [ --pnodes ] arg (=1)              number of nodes that are producers -d [ --delay ] arg (=0)               number of seconds to wait before starting the next node.
-Used to simulate a person keying in a series of individual eosd startup command lines.
+Used to simulate a person keying in a series of individual enudaemon startup command lines.
   -s [ --shape ] arg (=star)            network topology, use "star"
                                         "mesh" or give a filename for custom -g [ --genesis ] arg (="./genesis.json")